gabriel-rosa/gabriel-rosa.github.io/_posts/2020-08-23-past-projects.md

 ## 2016

-During this time I still thought I was gonna work as an engineer after graduating.
-I'm glad I was wrong!
+Back then I still had no intention of pursuing computer graphics as a profession.

 #### Endless Runner
 ![Endless Runner](/img/endless_runner.gif){: .img-resized :}